 Here are some tips to consider when purchasing your new water heater:

 The size of your family is an important factor when purchasing or upgrading your homes’ water heater.
 A large family consumes a lot more hot water than a single person or couple does.

 A family will need a water heater unit with a larger tank size and higher recovery rate.
 The recovery rate is how many gallons of water can be warmed in an hour.

 It is important to consider how much water your household will be using when buying a water heater.

-Tankless or on-demand water heater systems could also be an alternative for larger families.
+On-demand water heater systems could also be an alternative for larger families.